Inattentive ADHD in Women: The Signs That Keep Getting Overlooked

 What are the signs of inattentive ADHD in women?

-Key signs include: a mind that drifts constantly even during important conversations; chronic disorganisation despite significant effort; difficulty initiating low-interest tasks while hyperfocusing on high-interest ones; losing track of time; working memory difficulties (forgetting mid-sentence, losing items); a persistent gap between actual and perceived potential; and emotional sensitivity.
-Many women also experience significant fluctuation in symptom severity across the menstrual cycle.
+Key signs include: a mind that drifts constantly even during important conversations; chronic disorganisation despite significant effort; difficulty starting low-interest tasks while hyperfocusing on high-interest ones; losing track of time; working memory difficulties (forgetting mid-sentence, losing items); a persistent gap between actual and perceived potential; and emotional sensitivity.
+Many women also notice their symptoms getting noticeably worse or better at different points in their menstrual cycle.

 Why is inattentive ADHD in women so often missed?

-Early ADHD research focused on hyperactive presentations in boys, so diagnostic criteria were built around externalised, disruptive behaviour.
-Women with inattentive ADHD present more quietly and mask more effectively — compensating with elaborate systems and internalising emotional dysregulation rather than externalising it.
-They are more likely to receive prior diagnoses of anxiety, depression, or personality disorders before ADHD is identified.
+Early ADHD research focused on hyperactive presentations in boys, so diagnostic criteria were built around outward, disruptive behaviour.
+Women with inattentive ADHD present more quietly and mask more effectively — compensating with elaborate systems and keeping emotional ups and downs to themselves rather than showing them.
+They're more likely to receive a prior diagnosis of anxiety, depression, or a personality disorder before ADHD is identified.

 How does the menstrual cycle affect ADHD symptoms in women?

-Oestrogen modulates dopamine — the neurotransmitter most directly implicated in ADHD.
-When oestrogen is high (follicular phase), many women find symptoms more manageable and medication more effective.
-When oestrogen drops perimenstrually or during perimenopause, symptoms frequently worsen.
-Medication effectiveness can also fluctuate significantly across the cycle.
+Oestrogen affects how much dopamine — the brain chemical most directly involved in ADHD — is available at any given time.
+When oestrogen is high, in the first half of the cycle, many women find symptoms more manageable and medication more effective.
+When oestrogen drops, in the days before a period or during perimenopause, symptoms often worsen.
+Medication effectiveness can shift across the cycle too.

 How do I get an ADHD assessment as a woman in the UK?

 You can ask your GP for a referral to a local ADHD service.
-In England, the NHS Right to Choose pathway also allows you to self-refer to an alternative ADHD assessment provider without needing GP approval, which can significantly reduce waiting times.
-Private assessment is available for faster access, with costs typically between £500–£1,500.
-When presenting to your GP, be specific about the nature, duration, and functional impact of your symptoms.
+In England, the NHS Right to Choose pathway also lets you self-refer to an alternative provider without needing GP approval, which can significantly cut waiting times.
+Private assessment is available for faster access, typically costing £500 to £1,500.
+Be specific about the nature, duration, and day-to-day impact of your symptoms when you speak to a clinician.

 Is inattentive ADHD different from regular ADHD?

 Inattentive ADHD is one of three ADHD presentations recognised in diagnostic criteria (alongside hyperactive-impulsive and combined).
-It’s characterised primarily by difficulties with sustained attention, working memory, organisation, and task initiation — rather than hyperactivity or impulsivity.
-It shares the same underlying neurobiology (dopamine dysregulation) as other presentations but looks significantly different on the surface, particularly in adult women.
+It's mainly about difficulty with sustained attention, working memory, organisation, and starting tasks, rather than hyperactivity or impulsivity.
+It shares the same underlying brain chemistry as the other presentations but looks very different on the surface, particularly in adult women.